LiYanStat/wenjie2wang.github.io/index.md

 I enjoy using [Emacs](https://www.gnu.org/software/emacs/) and [Arch Linux](https://www.archlinux.org/) every day.
 I would like to contribute more to open source efforts as I learn more.

-However, sitting and coding in front of laptop all day long is definitely not the life style I want to have.
-So I cook for myself almost every day and do physical workouts every other day to stay away from my laptops for a couple of hours.
+Sitting and coding in front of monitor all day long is definitely not the life style I want to have.
+So I cook for myself almost every day and do physical workouts every other day to stay away from my laptop for a couple of hours.

 One of my favorite statistical concepts is martingale learned from probability theory since